gricn/gricn/README.md

 - 🔭 I’m currently study in Beijing, China
 - 💬 You can communicate with me through email:`gricn666@gmail.com` or my [Twitter](https://twitter.com/IridescentWolke)
-- 🙏 Hope: If you are one of the teachers or students in my school, please don't say anything about my account to our school's leader since I'm extremely tired of censorship.
-(That's why I use Twitter instead of Weibo or Wechat Moment)

 [![Gricn's github stats](https://github-readme-stats.vercel.app/api?username=gricn&layout=compact&count_private=true&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)